FRONTIERS

 David Deming

-Isabelle and Scott Black Professor of Political Economy, Harvard Kennedy School; and 2025 Kenan Institute Distinguished Fellow
+Danoff Dean, Harvard College and Isabelle and Scott Black Professor of Political Economy, Harvard Kennedy School, and 2025 Kenan Institute Distinguished Fellow

-His research focuses on higher education, economic inequality, skills, technology, and the future of the labor market.
-He is a Principal Investigator (along with Raj Chetty and John Friedman) at the CLIMB Initiative, an organization that seeks to study and improve the role of higher education in social mobility.
+David is a Principal Investigator (along with Raj Chetty and John Friedman) at the CLIMB Initiative, an organization that seeks to study and improve the role of higher education in social mobility.
 He is also a faculty lead of the Project on Workforce, a cross-Harvard initiative that focuses on building better pathways to economic mobility through the school-to-work transition.
-He recently co-founded (with Ben Weidmann) the Skills Lab, which creates performance-based measures of “soft” skills such as teamwork and decision-making.
+He recently co-founded (with Ben Weidmann) the Skills Lab, which creates performance-based measures of “soft skills” such as teamwork and decision-making.

-In 2022, he won the Sherwin Rosen Prize for outstanding contributions to Labor Economics.
+In 2022, he won the Sherwin Rosen Prize for outstanding contributions to labor economics.
 In 2018, he was awarded the David N. Kershaw Prize for distinguished contributions to the field of public policy and management under the age of 40.
-He served as a Coeditor of the AEJ: Applied from 2018 to 2021.
-He writes occasional columns in The Atlantic and previously for the New York Times Economic View, as well as on his Substack newsletter Forked Lightning.
-You can find his research and other details on his personal website.
+He served as a Co-Editor of the AEJ: Applied from 2018 to 2021.
+David writes occasional columns for The Atlantic, previously contributed to the New York Times Economic View, and publishes on his Substack newsletter, Forked Lightning.
+David’s research and additional details are available on his personal website.

 MORE